grad-kushal/GarageSaleOrganizer/README.md

 ### Create Event (Upcoming)
 - URL: `/create_event`
-- Description: In the future, users will be able to create and manage their garage sale events.
+- Description: Users will be able to create and manage their garage sale events.
 This page will allow event organizers to provide event details and images.

 ## Technologies Used